Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to help people in need.

 In this article, I describe three clothing donation programs that operate in my community and provide outfits to those who need them.
 These programs or similar ones also operate in other parts of the world.
 I hope they spread to new areas.
 They can give people a boost in life at an important time.
 The aid can help people with a current problem and perhaps create a better future for them.

-Overview of the Organizations
+Overview of the Three Organizations

 The organizations that I describe below aim to help males and females at different stages in their lives.
 The Cinderella Project in Vancouver, British Columbia, provides formal clothing and accessories to disadvantaged teenagers so that they can attend their graduation ceremony or prom with their peers.
 An important goal of the project is to encourage students to stay in school and to graduate.